-Various wholly-owned subsidiaries of the Company in the Renewables segment are party to administrative services agreements with Clearway Renewable Operation & Maintenance LLC (formerly NRG Renew Operation & Maintenance LLC), or RENOM, a wholly-owned subsidiary of CEG, which provides operation and maintenance, or O&M, services to these subsidiaries.
-The Company incurred total expenses for these services of \$31 million for the year ended December 31, 2019.
+Various wholly-owned subsidiaries of the Company in the Renewables segment are party to administrative services agreements with Clearway Renewable Operation & Maintenance LLC, or RENOM, a wholly-owned subsidiary of CEG, which provides operation and maintenance, or O&M, services to these subsidiaries.
+The Company incurred total expenses for these services of \$37 million and \$31 million for the year ended December 31, 2020 and 2019, respectively.
 The Company incurred total expenses of \$11 million for the period from September 1, 2018 to December 31, 2018.
-There was a balance of \$7 million and \$6 million due to RENOM as of December 31, 2019 and 2018, respectively.
+There was a balance of \$10 million and \$7 million due to RENOM as of December 31, 2020 and 2019, respectively.